Response to Climate Change

 CO2 emissions by location (domestic)

-CO2 emissions by location (global)
+CO2 emissions by region (global)

 CO2 emissions by location (domestic)

-CO2 emissions by location (global)
+CO2 emissions by region (global)

-Total CO2 Emissions Trend Scopes 1 and 2
+CO2 Emissions Trend Scopes 1 and 2

 CO2 emissions by location (domestic)

-CO2 emissions by location (global)
+CO2 emissions by region (global)

 Breakdown by category (global)